Detectivegeo/odin-recipes/README.md

 - Practice safety precaution using noopener and noreferrer
 - Insert image

 I may be missing some items here.
-I will write a self-reflection and include in it whatever I have missed, By discussing what I have learned and practiced, I reinforce my knowledge on applying these basic tools.
+I will write a self-reflection and include in it whatever I have missed.
+By discussing what I have learned and practiced, I reinforce my knowledge on applying these basic tools.

 -Geo